-Before I get to talk about angry people, let me share with you a story.
+Before I get to talking about angry people, let me share with you a story.

-Once upon a time, certain kids were playing on a beach.
+Once upon a time, some kids were playing on a beach.
 They were busy making castles and other structures in the sand.
-Some were better equipped than the others.
+Some were better equipped than others.
 They had shovels, buckets, mugs, and other tools.
 They spent several hours building their castles.

-One of them was not interested in erecting structures, he was simply observing.
-Later in the afternoon, as others moved towards completing their castles, he could not resist the temptation to just stomp on them, to flatten the whole thing with one mighty kick.
-And kick he did blasting one of the castles.
+One of them was not interested in erecting structures, he was simply observing them.
+Later in the afternoon, as the others moved towards completing their castles, he could not resist the temptation to stomp on them, to flatten the whole lot with one mighty kick.
+And kick he did blasting the castles.

 Before leaving, they gleefully trampled on each other’s castles.
-After doing so for a few minutes, after reducing to ground their whole day’s worth of labor, they went home.
+After doing so for a few minutes, after reducing to sand their whole day’s worth of labor, they went home.

-The lonely, beaten up kid sat at a distance thinking was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he did not build?
-How come the same action he performed triggered anger in others whereas it welled up joy when they did it themselves, he thought.
+The lonely, beaten-up kid sat at a distance thinking, was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he had not built?
+How come the same action he performed triggered anger in others whereas it brought joy when they did it themselves? he thought.

 Let us not judge anyone’s actions in the above story for a moment.
-Let us simply reflect on the meaning in the story.
+Let us simply reflect on the meaning of the story.
 No matter what you are defending, it is no more permanent than a sandcastle.
-While discipline may be necessary, anger can only ever be supported by an excuse, you may justify it somehow, the truth is it hurts both the doer and the recipient.
+While discipline may be necessary, anger can only ever be supported by an excuse.
+You may justify it somehow, but the truth is, it hurts both the doer and the recipient.

 As I indicated in my previous post, let me help you understand different types of angry people.